Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 **The rest of DSLA tokens is burned (25%).**

-Users provide liquidity to existing Decentralized SLA contracts, to trade the outcome of periodic SLA verifications **with a bearish bias (SHORT)**.
+Users provide liquidity to existing Decentralized SLA contracts, to trade the outcome of periodic SLA verifications **with a negative bias**.

 If after comparing the SLI with the SLO, the terms of the SLA have been honoured by the third-party service provider, the Provider earns a cryptocurrency reward.
 And if the SLA is breached, Users can claim compensations.

 Now let's have a look at how rewards and compensations are calculated.

-### Provider Staking Rewards
+### Provider Incentive

 The provider reward equals the Users pool, multiplied by the DSLA period reward rate.